-There are many therapy approaches, and each of us may find some modalities work better for us than others.
-Some blend spirituality or faith into their practice, while most do not.
+There are many different approaches to therapy.
+Some may work better for us than others.
 This is not a comprehensive list of therapy practices or methodologies, but a high-level overview of some of the leading approaches.

 - Dialectical Behavioral Therapy (DBT)

 - Psychodynamic Therapy